 Let's focus on the last reason - doing the wrong kind of planning.
-Your plan likely has procedures for how often you have to meet with various individuals in the chain of command, where emergency vehicles have to be moved to at what time, guidelines for evacuating designated groups of people, and assessment/allocation of available resources, both physical and human.
-Even if your disaster plan isn't as lengthy as, say, City of Miami's (48 page) novel, you should expect it to cover those areas.
+Your plan likely has guidelines covering important areas like how often you have to meet with various individuals in the chain of command, where emergency vehicles have to be moved to (and at what time), guidelines for evacuating designated groups of people, and the assessment/allocation of available resources, both physical and human.
+Even if your disaster plan isn't as lengthy as, say, City of Miami's (48 page) novel, you should expect it to cover those kind of areas at a minimum.

-But the obvious fact is that in order to execute the steps for evacuations and the transferring equipment/supplies to needed destinations, and providing command centers with essential power, you have to have access to good fuel that works like it's supposed to, and works when you need it.
+But there's an elephant-sized fact still remaining in the room.
+In order to execute the steps dictated by the best-laid plans - for evacuations and the transferring equipment/supplies to needed destinations, and providing command centers with essential power, you have to have access to good fuel that works like it's supposed to, and works when you need it.
 If the fuel is bad, very little else in the plan is going to go as expected.